canyilu/tensor-completion-tensor-recovery/README.md

 In our work [1], we give the exact recovery guarantees of tensor completion and tensor recovery from Gaussian measurements by tensor nuclear norm minimization.
 The tensor nuclear norm was proposed in our works [3][4].
 A more general tensor nuclear norm undear general invertible linear transform was proposed in [5] and applied to tensor completion [5] and tensor robust PCA [6].

-We also provide the codes for both models.
+We provide the codes of the following two models in [1].
 <ol>
 <li><b> Tensor completion by tensor nuclear norm minimization</b><br/>